Fallujah, The Hidden Massacre: Incendiary weapons used against personnel and civilians

 The film states that the use of napalm and similar agents was banned by the United Nations in 1980 for use against civilians and also for use against military targets in proximity to civilians.

 The use of white phosphorus, as a marker, smokescreen layer or as a weapon, is not banned by Protocol III of the 1980 Convention on Certain Conventional Weapons.
 What is prohibited is the use of incendiary weapons against targets in close proximity to civilians or civilian property.
 The protocol specifically excludes weapons whose incendiary effect is secondary, such as smoke and tracer rounds.
-The United States is among the nations that are parties to the convention but have not signed Protocol III.
+The United States is among the nations that are parties to the convention but did not sign Protocol III until 2009.
 In the 1990s, the U.S. government condemned Iraqi President Saddam Hussein for allegedly using "white phosphorus chemical weapons" against Kurdish rebels and residents of Irbil and Dohuk.